 When you plan your lawn, you need to know that there are two main types of grasses: warm season and cool season.
 If you live in the South, you can plant warm-season grasses in the spring.
 Cool-season grasses are favored in the North and are planted in late summer, early fall and early spring.

 Choose the type of grass that performs best in your area.
 Warm-season varieties include Bahia, Bermuda, Centipede, St. Augustine and Zoysia.
-Cool-season grasses are Bent Fescue, Kentucky Blue Grass and Perennial Rye Grass.
+Cool-season grasses include Bent Fescue, Kentucky Blue Grass and Perennial Rye Grass.

 Grasses need at least four to six hours of direct sunlight a day to thrive, but some grasses will perform well with an equal amount of filtered sunlight.
 Zoysia and St. Augustine are the warm-season favorites for shade tolerance.
 Cool-season varieties like Rye, Fine and Tall Fescues can handle dappled light.
 If you have shade, cover your bets and select a seed mix with more than one variety, so if one type doesn’t come up, another one will.

 6 steps to planting your lawn from seed: